Country showcase · March 2026

 Explore the ecosystem

-Estonia is spending 5.4 per cent of GDP on defence through 2029, which amounts to EUR 10 billion from a country whose entire annual economic output is roughly EUR 40 billion.
+Estonia is spending 5.4 % of GDP on defence through 2029, which amounts to EUR 10 billion from a country whose entire annual economic output is roughly EUR 40 billion.
 A 200-hectare defence industry park is under construction in Parnu County, with 4 companies, including Frankenburg, selected for production facilities that could open in 2027.
 SmartCap's EUR 100 million defence fund and Darkstar's willingness to back live munitions mean Estonian defence startups can now raise serious money without leaving the country.
 Explore all Estonian companies →